 - thanking (either by mail or telephone) those of you who have made a financial gift

 - research and wealth screening activity to better tailor any financial requests we make of you so that they reflect your specific interests in BRF’s mission and are at an appropriate financial level

 We also rely on the legitimate interests legal basis to share with you the fundraising needs of the charity and to ask for your support, given your engagement with BRF’s resources, events and programmes, provided that we have also previously obtained any additional consents required to send this information to you in particular formats.
 For example, we will not send fundraising information or requests to you by email or other electronic means or via automated telephone calls where you have not opted in to these formats beforehand.
 You can let us know at any time if you would prefer not to receive these communications.

-We use your consent for all the email newsletters delivered by any of the activities and programmes run by BRF (including Messy Church, Who Let The Dads Out?, The Gift of Years, Parenting for Faith and Barnabas in Schools).
+We use your consent for all the email newsletters delivered by any of the activities and programmes run by BRF (including Messy Church, Holy Habits, Anna Chaplaincy, Parenting for Faith and Barnabas in Schools).
 Every email newsletter you receive provides a clear opportunity for you to opt out of/unsubscribe from future email newsletters.

 We use compliance with a legal obligation as the basis for processing any legally required activities such as Gift Aid returns to HMRC.